 After several years of consultation, we have developed a proposed new system for managing and conserving Aboriginal cultural heritage.
-For a 3-month period from September and October 2017, we will hold a series of information sessions and webinars to explain the new system.
-Following these information sessions, we will hold workshops on the draft legislation to establish the new system.
+We held a series of information sessions and webinars to explain the new system in September 2017.
+We plan to hold workshops to collect feedback on the draft legislation in early 2018.

 Where is the process up to?

 Public feedback from a reform model released by the NSW Government in 2013 revealed general support for the principles of that model, but there were wide ranging and often contrasting views about detailed design elements.
 We have carefully considered this feedback and have developed a proposed new system.

 What the proposed new system aims to do

 The proposed new system aims to fulfil the NSW Government’s commitment to deliver stand-alone legislation that respects and conserves Aboriginal cultural heritage for current and future generations.
 It also aims to recognise Aboriginal custodianship and ensure Aboriginal people have the authority to makes decisions about Aboriginal cultural heritage, while providing clear and consistent processes for economic and social development in New South Wales.

 Public consultation is open from 11 September to early 2018.

 You can get involved in the public consultation process by giving feedback on the draft legislation and support materials by:

 - attending an information session, workshop and/or webinar – note that workshop dates have changed so please continue to check this website for updates; if you have already registered for a workshop, you will be notified of new dates by email and/or mobile SMS

 - making a written, verbal or online submission.